Aktanusa/VFRtoCFR/README.md

 Changelog:

+2018/01/18:
+	- Minor text change
+	- Compiled 64-bit DLL

 2012/07/30:
-	-Rewrote the whole algorithm to be a lot smarter
+	- Rewrote the whole algorithm to be a lot smarter

 2012/05/28:
 	- Initial release